 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Mag64 (calcium carbonate and magnesium chloride)?
+What should I avoid while taking Mag64?

-Avoid taking other medicines at the same time you take calcium carbonate and magnesium chloride.
 Calcium carbonate can make it harder for your body to absorb certain drugs, making them less effective.
-Take your other medicines at least 2 hours before or 2 hours after you take calcium carbonate and magnesium chloride.
+If you take other medicines, take your Mag64 dose 2 hours before or 2 hours after you take the other medicine.

-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Tell your doctor about all your other medicines, especially:

 heart or blood pressure medicine; or

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 2.01.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 5.01.